Steven-Zhang98/learning_note/DataStructuresAndAlgorithms/DS_000_data_structure.md

 by:
 ---
 The data structure is a structure to store fundamental data types.
 All the data structures are made of arrays and linked lists.
+We use appropriate data structure and algorithm to solve the problem in CS.

 ## The basic function of data structure
 CRUD